What is a putter and why does it decide on the green?

 Grip and feel: touch, thickness and wrist control

-• Shape: pistol/oval vs. cylindrical.
+- Shape: pistol/oval vs. cylindrical.

-• Texture: grip in rain/heat.
+- Texture: grip in rain/heat.

-• Weight: affects the balance total putter.
+- Weight: affects the overall balance of the putter.

 Effective alignment: eyes, feet, putter face and hole references